team61/frc-2020-robot/README.md

 ## Acknowledgments

-- Many thanks to FRC Team 5188 for their guide on [setting up the PixyCam with the RoboRio](https://github.com/FRC5188/ArduinoPixyAndRoboRIO).
-- Thanks to the [previous 2015 Team 61 Programming Team](https://github.com/BVT-Team-61) for their helpful documentation and source code
+- Thanks Team 254 on their countless tutorials on path planning, trajectories and vision cam.